ivlahek/store-service/readme.md

 #Store service
 ## Running a store service
+You will need maven install locally on your computer in order to run the service

 `run-script.bat`
 - will run postgres SQL database in docker on 15432 port
 - will run application on a port 8080